KiCad-RU/kicad-gost-committers/pcad2kicad/README.txt

 Tips
 ====

-While loading converted schematic files to KiCad be sure that you have firstly attached the converted libraries (*.KiCad.lib and *.KiCad.dcm files) to KiCad.
+While loading converted schematic files to KiCad make sure that you have firstly attached the converted libraries (*.KiCad.lib and *.KiCad.dcm files) to KiCad.